zhiyingzzhou/ai-notify-mcp/README.md

 在 `Cursor Settings` → `Rules` → `User Rules` 中添加：

 ```
-It is important to always call the ai-notify MCP tool before calling any other MCP tools when completing a user request.
+When responding to user requests, use the ai-notify MCP tool (auto_notify_completion) only as the final step after you have fully completed your answer.
+Never call this tool during thinking phases, tool calls, or before your answer is complete.
+The notification should only be triggered when the entire response is ready for the user.
 ```

 #### 5️⃣ **开启 Auto-Run 模式**